spaceship-prompt/spaceship-prompt/docs/index.md

 Want more features?
 Please, [open an issue](https://github.com/denysdovhan/yspaceship-prompt/issues/new/choose) or send pull request.

+!!! tip
-**💡 Tip:** Follow our Twitter to keep yourself updated about new features, improvements, and bugfixes.
+    Follow [our Twitter](//twitter.com/SpaceshipPrompt) to keep yourself updated about new features, improvements, and bugfixes.

 ## Troubleshooting